amansheikh3110/URL-Shortener/README.md

-# URL-Shortener

-URL Shortener with Click Tracking
+# URL Shortener with Click Tracking

 A simple URL shortener built with Node.js, Express, and shortid.
 This application generates a unique short URL for a given long URL and tracks the number of clicks on the shortened URL.

 Features :